marcellbarsony/notes/programming/python/modules/netfilterqueue.md

 We use a fixed-size 4096-byte buffer for packets, so you are likely to see truncation on loopback and on Ethernet with jumbo packets.
-If this is a problem, either lower the MTU on your loopback, disable jumbo packets, or get Cython, change `DEF BufferSize = 4096` in `netfilterqueue.pyx`, and rebuild.
+If this is a problem, either lower the MTU on your loopback, disable jumbo packets, or get Python, change `DEF BufferSize = 4096` in `netfilterqueue.pyx`, and rebuild.

 Not all information available from libnetfilter_queue is exposed: